 Note that other supplements may also be called spinach extract, but this article only refers to the type of thylakoid concentrate found in Appethyl.

-SUMMARY Spinach extract — also known as Appethyl — is a weight loss supplement.
+Spinach extract — also known as Appethyl — is a weight loss supplement.
 It contains thylakoids, which consist mostly of proteins, antioxidants, and chlorophyll.

 Thylakoids from spinach extract suppress the activity of lipase, an enzyme that digests fat.